 The purpose of these changes is to bring Florida law into alignment with the laws of other states, but it is uncertain what impact the law will have on theft crimes here.
 According to a report published by The PEW Charitable Trusts, an increase in the dollar-value threshold for felony theft in other states had no impact on the rate of thefts committed.

 If you or a loved one has been accused of a felony theft charge in Florida, the attorneys at Largey Law are here to help.
 We are experienced in navigating the Florida criminal justice system and building strong defenses.
-To schedule a free initial consultation with an experienced lawyer, call us at 352-253-0456 or contact us online.
+To schedule a free initial consultation with an experienced lawyer, contact us online.
 We have offices in Tavares, Clermont and Inverness.